THE LITOWITZ CREATIVE WRITING GRADUATE PROGRAM

 In addition to the online application, the English Department requires the following documents for application to the MFA+MA in Creative Writing and English.

-- One scanned copy of the OFFICIAL transcript from each institution you've attended;
+- One copy of the OFFICIAL transcript from the Registrar of each institution you've attended;

-- We cannot accept printouts of unofficial grade reports,
+- We cannot accept unofficial grade reports from your online student record

-- A creative writing sample in the genre for which you are applying- 10 pages in poetry; 20-25 pages in prose;
+- A creative writing sample in the genre for which you are applying- 10 pages poetry; 20-25 pages prose;

 - Standard margins, Times New Roman 12 pt, double spaced